Before Priests, Kings & Bosses Part Two: The Two Types Of Tribes

 All this has the effect of systematically disengaging people from property and therefore from the potentiality for property to create dependency.
 It’s very difficult for those of us weaned on the teat of late stage capitalism to even imagine what such a society might look and feel like.

 In contrast to this there are the Delayed Return hunter gatherer cultures that are characterised by placing a much greater emphasis on the ownership rights of valued assets such as boats, nets, artificial weirs (small dams), beehives, traps and any other items that are a product of considerable labour.
 These are tools that have had a lot of energy invested in them and that are designed to produce yields over a long period of time, hence the name delayed return.
 Such societies often make use of horticultural and agricultural practices as the primary means of acquiring food and they tend to be much less egalitarian in nature.
 We can extend this category beyond hunter gatherer societies to also include all kinds of agricultural and industrial cultures.

-While there is much we can learn from all forms of hunter gatherer society it appears that those of us living in the throes of what I refer to as Hollow, Oppressive, Economic Materialism could particularly benefit from the wisdom of Immediate Return cultures.
+While there is much we can learn from all forms of hunter gatherer society it appears that those of us in 21st century could particularly benefit from the wisdom of Immediate Return cultures.
 Specifically in relation to how they craft such deeply egalitarian societal structures and avoid the kind of rampant inequality we see in the world today.
 Thankfully some of these cultures are still with us and include but are not limited too:

 The San (!Kung) Bushmen of Zaire & Botswana

 The Mbuti & Bayaka (Mbendjele) of the Central African Republic & Democratic Republic Of Congo

 The Pandaram and Paliyan of Southern India